ArduPilot/ardupilot_wiki/copter/source/docs/solo_arducopter_upgrade.rst

 =====   =======

 =====   =======
-:ref:`FS_BATT_VOLTAGE <FS_BATT_VOLTAGE>` is the low battery voltage threshold.
+FS_BATT_VOLTAGE is the low battery voltage threshold for Copter-3.5 (and earlier).
+For Copter-3.6 (and higher) check the :ref:`BATT_LOW_VOLT <BATT_LOW_VOLT>` parameter.
 When the battery voltage drops below this point, the low battery beeper sounds and it will do what you have ``FS_BATT_ENABLE`` set for.
 This value is expressed in volts.
 The default is 14.0.
 You can adjust this higher or lower depending on use case and preference.
 ---------------
 Value   Meaning
 =====   =======